Worldwide Steiner Waldorf Early Years

 Our internationally-recognized curriculum, practiced in over 2,000 Kindergartens in some 80 countries, on every habitable continent, considered the first seven years of a child’s life as deeply important.
 The rhythmical aspect of the kindergarten differs from most other early years settings and here is why.

 A Home Away From Home

-As Kindergarten is often the first step away from home, the soft and warming colours combine with the child-friendly architecture to provide a homely atmosphere where young children can flourish.
+Kindergarten is a gentle step away from home.
+The soft and warming colours combine with the child-friendly architecture to provide a homely atmosphere where young children can flourish.
 Each of the four groups has its own specialist teacher, a cloakroom, cooking area and entrance to a large communal garden with swings, a sandpit, lawn and climbing trees to explore.

 Water-colour painting, modelling, hand-crafts and baking awaken creativity, while the imagery of fairy tales, poetry, plays and songs encourages the child’s language skills and feelings.
 Circle games and outdoor play increase physical strength, agility and grace while seasonal festivals develop a meaningful connection with nature.

 Since young children learn by imitation, our Kindergarten teachers lead by example.
 Pupils discover the importance of watering the plants, tending the garden or feeding leftovers to the birds simply by observing and joining in.
 Each child has a daily job such as sweeping, washing the plates or taking peelings to the compost heap.
 The tasks repeated daily serve to integrate the individual child into their community.

 Each group includes a mix of ages from around 3-6 years which means our older pupils help the younger ones, allowing them to gain a real sense of their growing capabilities.
 Snack time is enjoyed together round a large table which helps the group to learn social skills such as appropriate communication, how to negotiate and, where necessary, how to compromise.